otaviojr/node-red-contrib-smartthings/README.md

 ![Check SmartApp URL](/docs/check_smartapp_browser.png?raw=true "Verify")

+# Smartthings app must be in developer mode

 **To see it in your SmartThings app, you need to make sure it is in developer mode.**

 To put your Smartthings App in developer mode, you need to press and hold the "About SmartThings" option